BlaireLeone/bulma-clean-theme/autonomous-vehicles-and-bikes-part-1.md

 After shooting down a short, but steep hill, Tom started gaining on a midsized SUV.
 He was still coasting from the downhill and hoped to use this momentum for an easier ride on the subsequent flat part coming into town.

-Tom was accelerating so fast from the momentum, he started making moves to pass the car.
+Tom was accelerating so fast from the momentum, he started making moves to pass the car ahead.
 As he was coming up on it's back right bumper, but still a reasonable distance behind, a pedestrian ran through the crosswalk ahead of the car.
 As Tom put it, the guy appeared out of nowhere, whooped and sprinted across the road, then disappeared into a nearby park.
 And though the car was still a good distance from the crosswalk, it stopped completely, causing the back wheels to swing into the bike lane.

 Tom, still trying to maximize his speed from the downhill, ran arm-first into the back window, while his face swung around and hit the side of the car.
 His hand, probably in trying to brace himself, punched through the bottom right corner of the window and his arm went through to the shoulder.